Unified Communications is a term that covers communication systems which can be integrated into one application to optimise business processes.

 I have lots of different systems that I use – is that Unified Communications?

 There are plenty pieces of software out there than you can utilise using one device which would make your business operate quicker BUT if you had one piece of software which did everything, that would put the “unified” in Unified Communications.

+Unified Communications brings together different technologies to run in sync so that a business can run effectively.
 The idea behind Unified Communications is to “optimise business processes” and nothing does this better than an all-in-one solution.

-Is there a system that does it all?
+What system does it all?